some-natalie/some-natalie/_tabs/about.md

 - 🌱 I’m currently learning some more in-depth Kubernetes security and technical writing.
 - 🎤 Public speaking is fun!
 Check out what I've been up to [here](https://some-natalie.dev/speaking/).
 - 😄 Pronouns: she/her
 - ❓ Looking for my résumé?
-It's [here](https://github.com/some-natalie/some-natalie/blob/main/RESUME.md), but you can also look at a little bit of what I've been up to in my profile.
+It's [here](https://github.com/some-natalie/some-natalie/blob/main/RESUME.md), but you can also look at a little bit of what I've been up to in [my GitHub profile](https://github.com/some-natalie).
 If you want to know about where else I've worked and went to school, you should go to [LinkedIn](https://linkedin.com/in/nsomersall).
 - 💬 Want to chat?
 I'm on [Mastodon](https://infosec.exchange/@some_natalie).